 ‘English is vital way of communicating in school, in public life, and internationally.
 In studying English, pupils develop skills in speaking, listening, reading and writing.
 It enables them to express themselves creatively and imaginatively and to communicate with others effectively.’

 Our English curriculum follows the guidelines of the Literacy Strategy.
 Language plays a vital part within the curriculum, and children’s ability to express themselves fluently in both written and oral work will influence their performance throughout the curriculum.
 We aim to develop a high standard of reading and writing skills.
 These include phonic skills, sight word recognition, handwriting, vocabulary, spelling and grammar.

 We promote a love and understanding of literature through reading a range of attractive and interesting fiction and non-fiction books.
-These include a wide range of reading scheme books (Oxford Literacy Web, Oxford Reading Tree, Snapdragons, Treetops and Wolf Hill).
+These include a wide range of reading scheme books for our early readers (Oxford Literacy Web, Oxford Reading Tree, Snapdragons, Treetops and Wolf Hill).

 We encourage an awareness of illustrators, authors and writing styles, which inspire our children and develop their powers of imagination, inventiveness and critical awareness of their own work.

 Phonics and spelling are taught in an effective way by mixing visual, auditory, and kinaesthetic methods.